-- T-score: compare individual results to those in a young female population - T-score of 1 equals 1 SD - Z-scores: compare individual results to those of an age-matched population that also is matched for race and sex.

-T-score below -2.5 in the lumbar spine, femoral neck, or total hip has been defined as a diagnosis of osteoporosis.
+- T-score: compare individual results to those in a young population that is matched for race and sex. - T-score of 1 equals 1 SD - Z-scores: compare individual results to those of an age-matched population that also is matched for race and sex. - A 60-year-old woman with a Z-score of -1 (1 SD below mean for age) has a T-score of -2.5 (2.5 SD below mean for a young control group). - T-score below -2.5 in the lumbar spine, femoral neck, or total hip has been defined as a diagnosis of osteoporosis.